 The special conditions process allows for adjustments to be made to certain data elements on the FAFSA, which may result in a change to your EFC.
 This adjustment can generate changes to your original financial aid award.
 In many cases, an adjustment does not increase the student's eligibility for grants.
 The following are the criteria considered by the Financial Aid Office at WCU:

 For further details and forms needed to request consideration through the special conditions process, contact the Financial Aid Office.

 Cost of Attendance Adjustments

-The following are the areas considered by the Financial Aid Office at WCU for cost
+The following are the areas considered by the Financial Aid Office for cost of attendance adjustments:

-To request a cost of attendance budget increase, please submit the appropriate form and all supporting documentation to the Financial Aid Office.
+To request a cost of attendance budget increase, please contact the Financial Aid Office for further information.

 2. What about financial aid for summer school or study abroad?